eventEmitter/object-validators/README.md

 ## usage

+Set up a validator configuration

-    var   ValidatorCollection = require('object-validatorss')
+    var   ObjectValidators = require('object-validatorss')
-        , collection
-        , Validator
+        , validators
         , validator;

-    // create a new validator collection that
+    // create a new validator configuration that
     // can be extended with custom validators
     // and custom translations
-    collection = new ValidatorCollection();
+    validators = new ObjectValidators();

-    // get the validator class
-    Validator = collection.Validator;

-    // create a validator for an object validator = new Validator({
+    // create a validator for an object validators.createValidator({
         name: {
               type: validator.STRING
             , min: 10               // numbers only